Fahimraj12/Nptel-Course-Artificial-Intelligence-Concepts-and-Techniques/README.md

 - Attempted weekly assignments and recorded the answers
 - Revised summaries before the final exam
 - Practiced quiz-style questions for speed and accuracy

+Helpful Tips for NPTEL Exam

+Weekly learning and consistency matter more than last-minute study

+Focus on module summaries + solved assignments

+Rewatch lectures for confusing portions

+Use the NPTEL transcripts + FAQ section for concepts